THE SCIENCE STORY OF KAURI DIEBACK

 Photo: Plant & Food Research

 Good decision-making leads to better more effective management of kauri dieback disease.
 However we need the tools and tactics that will allow us to do this.
-As a team we need to prioritise where and how we spend resources to save kauri.
-By identifying the areas of concern and ensuring that iconic kauri sites are protected, we hope to keep ahead of the disease and protect these areas for future generations.
+As a team we need guidelines to enable forest users to best manage activities in the forest and tools to prioritise where and how we spend resources to save kauri.
+By identifying the areas of concern and ensuring that kauri sites are protected, we hope to keep ahead of the disease and protect these areas for future generations.